NSCAD University: 20th century

 In 1903 the school moved to the old National School.
 In 1925, it was renamed the Nova Scotia College of Art under the leadership of its president Dr. Frederick Sexton.

 One of the notable artists to be associated with the school in its early years was Arthur Lismer, who was a member of the Group of Seven and spent several years as the school president.
 Elizabeth Styring Nutt succeeded Lismar as president in 1919, serving until 1943.

 New Brunswick-born artist Donald Cameron MacKay, who prior to World War II had been vice-principal, after war service assumed the role of principal and continued until retiring in 1971.
 Under his supervision, in 1957 the school moved into the former St. Andrew's United Church on Coburg Road.
 A modern, five-storey addition was constructed in 1968.
 It was eventually razed to provide space for Dalhousie University's Mona Campbell Building.

 The artist Garry Kennedy was appointed president in 1967 at the age of 31, becoming the youngest ever president of a Canadian university.
 He immediately moved to remake the college from a provincial art school into an international centre for artistic activity.
 He invited notable artists to come to NSCAD as visiting artists, particularly those involved in conceptual art.
 Artists who made significant contributions during this period include Vito Acconci, Sol LeWitt, Dan Graham, Eric Fischl, Lawrence Weiner, Joseph Beuys and Claes Oldenburg.
 The school was renamed the Nova Scotia College of Art and Design in 1969, the same year it began granting undergraduate degrees.
 Kennedy is credited with transforming the school into an internationally recognised centre for cutting-edge art, with Art in America suggesting in 1973 that NSCAD was "the best art school in North America".

 The school began to offer graduate programs in 1973.
 It moved to its current location on Granville Mall in 1978 and the former Coburg Road campus was acquired by Dalhousie University.
 Garry Kennedy retired from the school's presidency in 1990 to focus on teaching and making art.
+In August 1984, No Wave alternative rock band Sonic Youth, were invited by frequent collaborator and NSCAD Alumni artist/instructor Dan Graham, for a two-week Artist in Residence.
+The band performed a free show, organized by Gordon Laurin, on August 9, 1984.